-Artists are encouraged to apply for residencies in two Loudoun locations Are you looking for a venue for your creative ideas?
-In the COLLAB atelier project, local partners join the Loudoun Arts Council to offer qualifying LAC members quarterly residencies in one of two studio spaces.
+Artists are encouraged to apply for this unique Residency program Are you looking for a venue for your creative ideas?
+In the COLLAB atelier project, local partners join the Loudoun Arts Council to offer qualifying LAC members quarterly residencies.

 COLLAB will offer four residency periods each year, Fall (September through November), Winter (December through February), Spring (March through May), and Summer (June through August).
 Artists are asked to work at least six hours per week during the period.
-Artists will work with both LCPL and Embark and IndEd to create opportunities for others to have access to the artists' process.
 Artists will be allowed to sell their artwork from the space.
 The LAC and its partners will promote artists' events through the arts council's website, electronic newsletter, and other media.

-The deadline for applying for the March through May Residencies is February 15.
+The deadline for applying for Summer Residencies is May 15.